-With all the attention focused on mental health issues and mental health in the workplace, I’ve noticed the growing popularity of Life Coaches, Psychotherapists, Psychiatrists, and Psychologists.
+With all the attention focused on mental health issues and mental health in the workplace, I’ve noticed the growing popularity of mental health specialists Psychotherapists, Psychiatrists, Psychologists – and Life Coaches.
 What hasn’t been growing is clarity around how the services provided by these practitioners differ from each other.
 This can make it difficult for people to know who to contact, and when.

 I often speak with clients one-on-one about some of these differences so I know that this is a topic that causes plenty of confusion.
 I’ve invited clinical psychologist Dr. Barb Virley to be a guest blogger.
 I’ve known her for a long time and I was confident that she could share her perspective in this Q&A.

 Q1.
 Dr. Virley, would you describe what you do you as a clinical psychologist?